mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/extract-and-use-sub-microflows.md

 In this scenario, it makes sense to create a sub-microflow for the validation steps.
 If you do this, you can reuse this sub-microflow in other microflows where you need to validate a registration again.

-To extract the validation steps to a sub-microflow, follow these steps:
+To extract the validation steps into a sub-microflow, follow these steps:

 1. Select the area that you want to capture and use as a sub-microflow.